romuro-pauliv/Introduction-to-Assembly/Part II - Computer Organization/a4 - Logic Functions.md

 The following sections give more details on these steps.

-> Fig. 2.4 - Logic circuit for the 3-input majority function using the bubble notation
+> Figure 2.4 - Logic circuit for the 3-input majority function using the bubble notation

 <img align="left" src="https://github.com/romuro-pauliv/Introduction-to-Assembly/blob/main/Part%20II%20-%20Computer%20Organization/static/Logic%20circuit%20for%20the%203-input%20majority%20function%20using%20the%20bubble%20notation.png?raw=true" width=400 alt="Logical circuit to implement the 3-input majority function"/>